Introduction to The Good Earth

 These examples show the parallel structure of the sentences, having phrases and clauses of equal length.

-- Personification: The novel shows examples of personifications such as;
+- Personification: The following examples of personifications are given below,

 i.
 A small soft wind blew gently from the east, a wind mild and murmurous and full of rain.
-(Chapter-I)
+(Chapter -1)

-These examples show as if the wind and wall, having life and emotions of their own.
+These examples show that the wind and wall, have life and emotions of their own.

 - Protagonist: Wang Lung is the protagonist of the novel.
 The novel starts with his entry into the story from the very first chapter and ends with him.

-- Setting: The setting of the novel, The Good Earth, is someplace in China.
+- Setting: The setting of the novel, The Good Earth, is someplace in rural China.

 These are similes as the use of the words “like” and “as” show the comparison between terraced walls with a broad setup and the gleaming water with lamps.